cloudnative-pg/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

 **NOTE**: the behavior of the `COPY` command in Dockerfiles seems quite finicky on whether it's done recursively or not.
-The invocation used, `COPY . .`, ensured that the copy was recursive.
+The invocation used, `COPY . .`, ensures the copy is done recursively.